BitForgeCraftedCode/OpenWeatherMapAPIConsoleAppSQLite/README.md

 * pressure dropping
 * solar/lunar eclipse today
 * Equinox/solistice today
+* Bad weather/rain alert
+    * may end up saving some forecast data to database to do this.
+Then remove text base app state feature.

 Add settings options to let the user
 * Prevent the app from aking to display saved weather everytime and just automatically update on start